Hafsa-Y/CE888/README.md

 # CE888
-Hello, this is Hafsa.
+Hello,

-I'll be using this to update my code from the lab exercises as well as any required material for the course CE888
+I'll be using this repositorty to update my code from the lab exercises as well as any required material for the course CE888